 Who will do all of this education work?
 For example, should parents be responsible for individually educating their children (i.e. home schooling)?
 Should all parents be responsible for being teachers?
 Should there be professional teachers who teach all of the time?
 Should all residents be asked to serve as teachers for a little bit of time each year?
 Or some kind of hybrid?
 For example, early child care is a big expense in the United States today.
 What if all mothers of infants and toddlers are given “maternity leave” for two years, but during that time they are expected to take care of their children and work together to share day care duties?
 There are many different ways to handle the education equation.

 What about health care?
 How much of the city’s population should be devoted to health care?
 In the United States, there are about 13 million health care workers for a population of 320 million people (in 2018) [ref].
 This number includes obvious people like doctors (about 1 million doctors in the U.S.) and nurses (about 3 million), but also includes many, many more people involved in all aspects of healthcare, like all of the other people working in hospitals (nursing aides, orderlies, attendants), home health care aides, occupational therapists, psychiatrists and psychiatrist aides, dentists and dental assistants, pharmacists, physical therapists, massage therapists, etc., etc. And management [ref].
-This is everyone working in health care.
 This means that there is one health care worker per 25 residents in the United States, or 40,000 health care workers in our new city.
 This would be something on the order of 80 million hours of human time per year that will be spent providing health care for the new city.